Friday, May 26, 2017

 I spent years in my last job working my way up the ranks from junior software engineer to engineer, senior, lead, and then principal.
 I picked up a growing team peaking at about 10 folks.
 It became inversely proportional to the number of hands-on meaningful work I actually did.
 It was more about meetings, plans, and justifying what you needed to do.

-I have always thought when a company employs you as an engineer they want you for your brilliant engineering skills, Then you do a good job and they promote you... you then do less engineering, and they want you to deal with Faff (office politics, brown-nosing, failings of others).
+I have always thought when a company employs you as an engineer they want you for your brilliant engineering skills, Then you do a good job and they promote you... you then do less engineering, and they want you to deal with Faff (office politics, office politics, failings of others).
 You are not trained in Faff and you are not good at it but you manage.
 So they promote you again and you do even less engineering and have to deal with more Faff (runny noses, timesheets, holiday forms).
 Before you know it you are promoted again and you find yourself as an engineering manager (a job you are not trained for) and you no longer do any engineering whatsoever.
 So you are now doing a job you are not very good at and don't do any work that you are good at...

-Now I am at ACC I'm back in the role where I am employed for something I am good at, I have no Faff to deal with, I get to do hands-on, meaningful work and I'm loving it.
+Abstract artwork displayed in an office during early web development and civic technology workNow I am at ACC I'm back in the role where I am employed for something I am good at, I have no Faff to deal with, I get to do hands-on, meaningful work and I'm loving it.

 I am in a small team involved with updating and creating a new website.
 My role is to create processes in the website's customer experience platform (CEP).